-There is plenty of history at the Middle Park Hotel – from the relaxed front bar and its polished brass kick-rail, to the moody wood-paneled dining room (with English oak originally from the MCC Long Room).
-It’s like stepping back in time but still being touched by the modern flair that we’ve come to expect from owner Julian Gerner (Royal Saxon, Albert Park Hotel and ex-Public House).
+There is plenty of history at the Middle Park Hotel – from the relaxed front bar with its polished brass kick-rail, to the moody wood-panelled dining room (with English oak originally from the MCC Long Room).
+It’s like stepping back in time but with the modern comfort and flair that we’ve come to expect from owner Julian Gerner (Royal Saxon, Albert Park Hotel and ex-Public House).

-But it’s the menu that got us really going.
+But it’s the menu that really gets us going.
 Pub dining as it should be; hearty with quality and variety.
-Consulting chef Paul Wilson (Albert Park Hotel and ex-Botanical) teams up with head chef David Marshall, their English roots giving us a menu heavy on British pub classics that include scotch eggs, pork chops, offal dishes and full English breakfasts complete with black pudding and Cumberland sausage.
-It’s heavy stuff, but in these surrounds it feels right.
-Especially with a beer from one of the 45 taps.
+Consulting chef Paul Wilson (Albert Park Hotel and ex-Botanical) has teamed up with head chef David Marshall, their combined English roots have given us a menu heavy on British pub classics that include scotch eggs, pork chops, offal dishes and full English breakfasts complete with black pudding and Cumberland sausage.
+It’s heavy stuff, but in these surrounds it feels right... especially when its combined with a beer from one of the 45 taps.